sophtompa/events-platform-BE/README.md

 #### This project showcases the backend of a Node.js events app, which uses PostgreSQL to send/retrieve data from the database.

 #### Features include the ability to view all existing events and users, to create a staff account and post new events, and delete any events posted from your account.
-It is also possible to sign up to an event, and add it to your google calendar.
+The backend also deals with password security, using bcrypt and web tokens to store data.
+When an account is made and a password entered, the password is hashed, and stored in the database, to keep user data secure.

 #### Link to the hosted version: https://events-platform-be-cxuw.onrender.com